On the numerical solution to an inverse medium problem: The inverse medium problem and the factorization analysis

-In this section we formulate the inverse problem we want to solve and recall some necessary ingredients of the Factorization method for the theoretical analysis of our imaging functionals.
+In this section we formulate the inverse problem of interest and review some necessary ingredients of the factorization analysis.
+This factorization analysis was initially studied for the classical factorization method by Kirsch~\cite{Kirsc1998}.
+We refer to~\cite{Kirsc2008} for more results about the factorization method.
 Consider a penetrable inhomogeneous medium that occupies a bounded Lipschitz domain $D \subset \mathbb{R}^{n}$ ($n = 2$ or 3).
 Assume that this medium is characterized by the bounded function $\eta(y)$ and that $\eta = 0$ in $\R^n \setminus \overline{D}$.
 Consider the incident plane wave

 where $k>0$ is the wave number and $d$ is the direction vector of propagation.
 We consider the following model problem for the scattering of $u_{\mathrm{in}}(x,d)$ by the inhomogeneous medium

 where $u(x,d)$ is the total field, $u_\sc(x,d)$ is the scattered field, and the Sommerfeld radiation condition~\eqref{radiation} holds uniformly for all directions $x/|x| \in \S^{n-1}$.
 If $\mathbb{R}^n \setminus \overline{D}$ is connected and $\Im(\eta) \geq 0$, this scattering problem is known to have a unique weak solution $u_\sc \in H^1_{\mathrm{loc}}(\mathbb{R}^n)$, see~\cite{Colto2013}.